Layr-Labs/hokulea/canoe/README.md

 * `C`: the EigenDA certificate to enqueue.
 * `O = true`.
 * `s`: a block *after* the stake snapshot referenced in `C` (enforced by checking the certificate’s reference block number).
+* `I`: ethereum chain ID.

 This allows L1 contracts to trust EigenDA blobs without verifying the BLS aggregated signature onchain.

+## 5 · Remark

+The Chain Specification defines the rules of the EVM, which underpin the execution semantics of Solidity contracts.
+As such, any Ethereum hardfork that introduces changes to EVM behavior necessitates corresponding updates across the proof stack.
+Specifically, both RISC Zero Steel and SP1 Contract Call backends must be upgraded to align with the new EVM logic.
+To remain compatible, Hokulea must also integrate an updated version of the zkVM backend that reflects these changes.

+Before an Ethereum hardfork is activated, the zkVM backend must audit, prepare, and release an upgraded version to ensure compatibility.

+Canoe, which depends on the zkVM backend libraries, must rebuild its execution artifacts including the ELF image using the upgraded libraries.
+The image ID(Steel) or the verification key(sp1-contract-call) of the new ELF must then be deployed on Ethereum (L1).
+For rollups following the OP Stack, Ethereum hardforks typically require an OP protocol upgrade, at which point the updated Canoe artifacts should be bundled into the broader upgrade process.

+Importantly, the universal zkVM verifier deployed on L1 does not require an upgrade with each EVM change, since previously generated contract logic remains valid and backward-compatible across EVM upgrades.